simon-greatrix/swagger-test/README.md

 If we manually correct the generated specification, we can also manually correct the generated code.
 The code will compile if we correct the class names and fix the "incompatible type" error.

+## Fifth Problem : After fixing compile problems, does the generated code imply the same specification?

+**Tag**: P5

+### Scenario

+We fixed the compile problems and refactored the code to separate the original and generated code.
+We could then resolve both sets of code and compare the results.

+### Expected results

+The generated code would generate an equivalent OpenAPI specification.

+### Actual result

+The generated code produces an empty OpenAPI specification.